How to Repair Pitting Corrosion

 Severe pitting and corrosion to the heat exchanger

-An epoxy-based composite for metal repair (Belzona 1111) was applied to the surfaces of the tube sheets and end covers to fill any pitting and damage.
-Next, a ceramic filled epoxy coating designed to provide erosion and corrosion resistance of metal surfaces (Belzona 1321), was applied to the surfaces using a brush.
+An epoxy-based composite for pitted metal repair Belzona 1111 (Super Metal) was applied to the surfaces of the tube sheets and end covers to fill any pitting and damage.
+Next, a ceramic filled epoxy coating designed to provide erosion and corrosion resistance of metal surfaces Belzona 1321(Ceramic S-Metal), was applied to the surfaces using a brush.
 These non-metallic composite materials also stop the galvanic corrosion issues commonly seen in heat exchangers.
 Due to the solution chosen, the application was able to be carried out without the need for specialist tools.

 Completed application providing bi-metallic and pitting corrosion resistance